awillats/clinc/sketches_and_notation/planning_big_picture/technical_questions.md

 ## Open methodological questions
+- should we be computing partial correlation?

+- how to we "integrate" inference - i.e. combine results from multiple intervention conditions to arrive at a refined hypothesis?
 - **how to predict/describe the impact of delays on SNR**
 - is it useful to sum component-wise identifiability across nodes → net identifiability?
 - connect quotient vector product form of SNR calculations to existing model structures